Hilbert space signatures of non-ergodic glassy dynamics

-which quantifies ergodic behavior in Hilbert space: in an ergodic system, the probability of returning to the initial state should quickly drop to the inverse number of states allowed by conservation laws.
-The measurement sequence proceeds as follows: (i) prepare an initial state in the form of a bit-string---an eigenstate of all $S_i^z$ operators---corresponding to a total energy near the middle of the energy spectrum; (ii) evolve the system under the Hamiltonian for time $t$; (iii) measure in the same basis.
-Typical instances are shown for $w=9$ and $w=15$ in Fig.\,3a: while many spins flip after a short amount of time for $w=9$, only a few spins flip in the case of larger disorder.
-These pairs form effective two-level systems.
-To obtain the return probability $R(t)$, steps (i)--(iii) are repeated $10^5$--$10^6$ times for a given $\Psi(0)$.
-The measured $R(t)$ depends on both the initial state $\Psi(0)$ and the realization of the random fields $h_i$.
-To determine its probability distribution, we averaged over many initial bit-strings and randomized field configurations---typically $\sim\!10^3$ realizations in the non-ergodic regime.
+is a measure of ergodicity; in an ergodic system, the probability of returning to the initial state should quickly drop to the inverse number of states allowed by conservation laws.
+The measurement sequence proceeds as follows: (i) prepare an initial product state in the form of a bit-string, an eigenstate of all $S_i^z$ operators, corresponding to a total energy near the middle of the energy spectrum \footnote{Note that $T=0$ limit presents a simpler case, where Quantum Monte Carlo studies~\cite{Laflorencie2015} reveal a transition at $w \approx 19$ from a superfluid to a glassy insulating state.}; (ii) evolve the system under $H$ for time $t$; (iii) measure in the same $S^z$ basis and calculate $R(t)$.
+We repeat steps (i)---(iii) between $10^5$--$10^8$ times \footnote{At low disorder we require more shots because the return probability is smaller.} for a given $\Psi(0)$. $R(t)$ depends on both $\Psi(0)$ and the realization of the random fields $h_i$; we average over both of these variables.

-In the ergodic phase ($w=1$), $R(t)$ is found to quickly decay to a very small value, which is the inverse of the total size of available Hilbert-space, i.e. $1/N={n \choose n/2}^{-1} \sim 2^{-n}$.
+In the ergodic regime, $w\sim 1$, $R(t)$ is found to quickly decay to a small value\,(Fig.\,\ref{R(t)}a) corresponding to the inverse of the total size of available Hilbert-space, i.e. ${n \choose n/2}^{-1} \sim 2^{-n} \equiv N^{-1}$.
 Before reaching that asymptotic value, $R(t)$ shows a shallow minimum around $Jt\sim1$, consistent with a ``correlation hole"~\cite{Leviandier86,Tores2018}.
-Note that resolving the small return probabilities in this regime ($w=1$) requires a very large number of shots ($\sim 10^8$), making averaging over disorder very difficult.
-At larger disorders, $w>w_c\simeq10$, corresponding to non-ergodic phase, the correlation hole disappears and the return probability begins to hint at power-law dependence,
+At larger disorder strengths, $w>10$, the correlation hole disappears and the return probability begins to hint at power-law dependence,

-At the same time the return probability at any given time acquires a very wide distribution, even on the logarithmic scale (Fig. 3c).
-Hence, we fit the distribution of $\ln(R)$ with Gaussians to obtain the dependence of the typical $\overline{\ln R(t)}$ on system size, shown in Fig.\,3d.
-We observe that the decay of the typical return probability is consistent with a power-law for all system sizes considered in the experiment.
-Importantly, the exponent $\eta$ is found to grow superlinearly with $n$,
+Concomitantly, $R(t)$ at any given time acquires a very wide distribution, even on the logarithmic scale (Fig. \ref{R(t)}b).
+We fit the distribution of $\ln(R)$ with Gaussians to obtain the dependence of the typical $\overline{\ln R(t)}$ on system size, shown in Fig. \ref{R(t)}c.
+The decay of the typical return probability is consistent with a power-law for all system sizes considered, and is also compatible with numerical results in 1D~\cite{Tores2015} and the ``Quantum Sun" model~\cite{Vidmar1,Vidmar2}.
+Surprisingly, the exponent $\eta$ is found to grow super-linearly with $n$,